Right At Home in D.C.

 All persons with disabilities (physical or cognitive disability) should note accommodations and documentation within the Community Profile.
 If you have further questions, please contact our Disability Services team at firstname.lastname@example.org or 202-469-8089.

 How do I find out information about my roommate?

 Roommate information will be released approximately two weeks before your designated day of check-in.

 Yes.
 The Community Profile offers a "Roommate Search" section.
 Roommate requests must be mutual to be honored.
 Please submit your Community Profile by the priority deadline, to ensure we can fulfill your request.

 In which residential building will I live?

 All students should expect to be placed at the Residential and Academic Facility (RAF) at NoMa.
 Should the RAF be filled to capacity, we guarantee placement in equivalent apartments in a similar location, provided that you complete your Community Profile along with your housing security deposit by the final deadline.
 We do not consider requests for specific building assignments outside of the RAF.

 What does my housing fee cover?

 Your housing fee provides fully furnished apartments – including housewares (pots, pans, coffee maker, eating utensils, plates, drinking glasses, etc.) – a washer/dryer in each unit, iron and ironing board and other amenities such as a fitness center, computer lab and 24/7 concierge service.
-All utilities are covered including cable and internet.
+All utilities are covered including internet.